 - 8.1.
 Under Section 3(2) of the Local Government Act 1999, authorities are under a duty to consult representatives of a wide range of local people when making decisions relating to local services.
 This includes council tax payers, those who use or are likely to use services provided by the authority, and other stakeholders or interested parties.
 There is also a common law duty of fairness which requires that consultation should take place at a time when proposals are at a formative stage; should be based on sufficient information to allow those consulted to give intelligent consideration of options; should give adequate time for consideration and response and that consultation responses should be conscientiously taken into account in the final decision. - 8.2.
 Saving proposals to bridge the shortfall for 2019-20 were put forward by committees, the majority of which did not require consultation because they could be achieved without affecting service users.
-There were no proposals relating to this Committee which required public consultation. - 8.3.
-Where individual savings for 2019-20 required consultation:

-- Consultation took place between 5 November and 23 December with consultation feedback on both individual budget proposals and council tax available for Committees in January; - Proposals were published and consulted on via the Council's consultation hub, Citizen Space https://norfolk.citizenspace.com/consultation/budget2018/; - Consultation documents were made available in large print and easy read as standard, and other formats on request; - The Council made extra effort to find out the views of people who may be affected by the proposals and carry out impact assessments; - Opportunities for people to have their say on budget proposals and council tax were promoted through the Your Norfolk residents' magazine, news releases, online publications, and social media. - Every response has been read in detail and analysed to identify the range of people's opinions, any repeated or consistently expressed views, and the anticipated impact of proposals on people's lives.
+There was one relevant proposal for Communities Committee, and the consultation feedback for this one is included at section 8.4 below. - 8.3.
+Where individual savings for 2019-20 required consultation: - Consultation took place between 5 November and 23 December with consultation feedback on both individual budget proposals and council tax available for Committees in January; - Proposals were published and consulted on via the Council's consultation hub, Citizen Space https://norfolk.citizenspace.com/consultation/budget2018/; - Consultation documents were made available in large print and easy read as standard, and other formats on request; - The Council made extra effort to find out the views of people who may be affected by the proposals and carry out impact assessments; - Opportunities for people to have their say on budget proposals and council tax were promoted through the Your Norfolk residents' magazine, news releases, online publications, and social media. - Every response has been read in detail and analysed to identify the range of people's opinions, any repeated or consistently expressed views, and the anticipated impact of proposals on people's lives. - Although the council did not consult on any specific budget proposals relating to the library service, Bacton & Edingthorpe Parish Council took the opportunity, as part of the overall budget consultation, to write in general support of the mobile library service.
+They expressed concern that that residents in rural areas, especially those unable to use public transport or without a car, would struggle to access a local library.
+The parish council called for the mobile library to be retained in its entirety.